Meat keeps getting more expensive — and you should probably get used to it - NewsBreak

 “It’s a big expensive circle,” says Rodney Holcomb, also an agricultural economics professor at Oklahoma State University.
 This time last year, corn was $4 a bushel, he says.
 Now it’s over $7 a bushel, nearly $8.

 “I don’t see any way out of this because the price of fertilizer and the price of corn and soybeans are still going up,” said former labor lawyer Rick Berman in an interview with NewsNation .
-He also cited drought in the West as a contributing factor; less grass for cows to graze on means you need more of that expensive corn and soybeans for feed.‘It’s a miracle’: iPad helps locate father, daughter after plane crash
+He also cited drought in the West as a contributing factor; less grass for cows to graze on means you need more of that expensive corn and soybeans for feed.Supply chain issues could stretch into 2022, Buttigieg warns

 Meanwhile, demand for meat has grown internationally.
 Last year, the U.S. exported a record amount of pork , with China being the largest importer.
 Back here at home, consumers are still looking for meat at the grocery store — it’s just that now they’re getting sticker shock.